momoirox/ASVSP/README.md

 It includes the following containers:

-**namenode** service runs the Hadoop NameNode, which is responsible for managing the file system namespace and regulating access to files by clients.
+**namenode**: service runs the Hadoop NameNode, which is responsible for managing the file system namespace and regulating access to files by clients.

-**datanode1** service runs the Hadoop DataNode, which is responsible for storing and serving data blocks.
+**datanode1**: service runs the Hadoop DataNode, which is responsible for storing and serving data blocks.

-**spark-master** service runs the Spark Master, which manages the allocation of resources and scheduling of tasks for Spark applications.
+**spark-master**: service runs the Spark Master, which manages the allocation of resources and scheduling of tasks for Spark applications.

-**spark-worker1** service runs a Spark Worker, which executes tasks assigned by the Spark Master.
+**spark-worker1**: service runs a Spark Worker, which executes tasks assigned by the Spark Master.

-**hue** service runs Hue, which is a web-based interface for interacting with Hadoop and related services.
+**hue**: service runs Hue, which is a web-based interface for interacting with Hadoop and related services.

-**db** service runs a PostgreSQL database, which is used by the metabase service to store its metadata.
+**db**: service runs a PostgreSQL database, which is used by the metabase service to store its metadata.

-**pgadmin** service runs pgAdmin, which is a web-based interface for managing PostgreSQL databases.
+**pgadmin**: service runs pgAdmin, which is a web-based interface for managing PostgreSQL databases.

-**metabase** service runs Metabase, which is a business intelligence and analytics tool that connects to the PostgreSQL database to perform queries and generate reports.
+**metabase**: service runs Metabase, which is a business intelligence and analytics tool that connects to the PostgreSQL database to perform queries and generate reports.

 **ZooKeeper** (zoo1): This container is used to manage the Kafka cluster's configuration and state.